MayasHaddad/markdown-toc-folders/README.md

   -h, --help         Show help                                                 [boolean]

 Examples:
-  toc . -i foo.md dist/ -o README.md  builds Table of Content recursively for all files
+  toc . -i foo.md dist/ -o README.md  builds a Table of Content recursively for all
-                                      in current directory excluding foo.md and dist/* and writes the result to README.md
+                                      files in current directory excluding foo.md and dist/* and writes the result to README.md
 ```